304 North Cardinal St.

 Mindfulness meditation is considered an essential practice for emotional health but can meditation techniques also help to boost muscle growth and improve our physical toughness?

-Well, it out to be obvious that mental awareness is not directly related to gym gains but there are plenty of ways that your meditation practices could lead to gains when combined with your workouts.
+Well, it ought to be obvious that mental awareness is not directly related to gym gains but there are plenty of ways that your meditation practices could lead to gains when combined with your workouts.

 Here’s what psychologists and fitness trainers have told us they got from engaging a meditation teacher while working on physical challenges.

 Firstly, mental strength is often related to the benefits that we get from any kind of physical activity.

 Think about running a marathon.
 Everyone knows that at some point during that long race, the runner will hit “the wall”.
 Their stress levels will go up, they may suffer from chronic pain, and the race becomes very hard going, indeed.

 Yet, the best runners push through the muscle fatigue and often they do this because they have a more positive outlook in their minds, this is something we can all achieve if we meditate regularly.